bbaldino/bits-io/src/Notes.md

 `O::copy_from_slice` after providing implementations of `CopyFromBitSlice` and `CopyToBitSlice` for both `u8` and `BitSafeU8` because that then covers all possible values of `O`.

+--> I later found out that bitvec has store_{be|le} and load_{be|le} methods that take care of all this logic.
+They do have the caveat that little-endian operations don't work well when the slice isn't aligned with the underlying storage.
+I _think_ this might be a bug and filed [this issue](https://github.com/ferrilab/bitvec/issues/294).
+For now will deal with it as I don't think it'll be a common case for stuff I'm working on, but would be nice if it worked as expected (though for all I know it could be by-design).